 One strategy is to simply not make any field optional, especially if you follow the previous tip and don't include extraneous fields.
 However, if you decide to include an optional field (for instance a "Description" or "Comment" field) make sure to indicate it clearly.
 Again, the goal here is to ensure a positive user experience and reduce friction.
 Wasting time on an optional field a user didn't know was optional is extremely frustrating.

 Form design tools like Integrify provide the ability to pre-fill forms with known information.
 Prefills can be information that was previously entered by the user or information pulled from existing systems.
 For instance, Integrify allows integration with Active Directory to pull in user information and reduce the need to enter and re-enter basic user information.
 Pre-filling can also ensure accuracy by removing manual data entry.

 Be smart about using color and, for the sake of the color-impaired, never rely on it to communicate.

 A percentage of the users of your forms may have a color deficiency of some kind.
 If you rely on color to indicate a warning, provide direction or emphasis or even show a hyperlink, a percentage of users will not see it.
-Use symbols and text, don't rely on font colors and always underline links.
+Use symbols and text, don't rely on font colors, and always underline links.

 Don't over-size or under-size input fields.

 When setting a field width, make sure it correlates to the information to be entered.
-For instance, if you are looking for a two digit number, don't use a form field that's 50 pixels wide.
+For instance, if you are looking for a two-digit number, don't use a form field that's 50 pixels wide.
 This may confuse a user into thinking you are looking for different information.
-In some cases, a form field (or series of fields) may be set with a percentage and expand to fill a space, leaving the field out of synch with the information to be provided.
+In some cases, a form field (or series of fields) may be set with a percentage and expanded to fill a space, leaving the field out of synch with the information to be provided.
 Inappropriately-sized fields can be very confusing to the user.